shristi879/Project3/README.md

      - We ARE USING SQL to show our database.
      - The project is powered by a Python Flask API and includes HTML/CSS, JavaScript, and the chosen database.

+ ##PURPOSE OF PROJECT

+   To provide an overview of how the housing prices have changed over the past decade, highlighting any significant trends or patterns in the data also focus on five suburbs in perth with the highest sold prices and it will include a map with markers indicating the location and price of each property
+   To analyse out the factors thats affects the housing prices so that we can make the best decision while investing in real estate

    ## Data Source
        - KAGGLE.